 If you are beginning a program at Rutgers, you are required to check-in online through RGlobal when you arrive in the United States.

 Review our Post-Arrival Guide for more information about the check in procedure, and how to prepare for the start of your studies when you arrive in the United States.

-Your passport must be valid for six months beyond the period of your intended stay (i.e. program end date on your I-20 or DS-2019), unless your country is exempted from this requirement.
-If your passport will be expiring soon, you may renew your passport within the United States at your country’s embassy or consulate—most countries have a consulate in New York City.
+Your passport must be valid for six months beyond the period of your intended stay (i.e. program end date on your I-20 or DS-2019), unless your country is exempt from this requirement.
+If your passport is expiring soon, you may renew your passport within the United States at your country’s embassy or consulate—most countries have a consulate in New York City.

 Check the U.S. entry stamp in your passport and your Form I-94 to ensure you were properly admitted to the United States.
 In particular, your entry stamp and I-94 should show your “Class of Admission” as F-1 or J-1 and “Admit Until” date as D/S (meaning “duration of status”).
 If there is an error on your entry stamp or I-94, contact an international student adviser for assistance.